Giovanni Paisiello: Life

-Paisiello was born in Taranto in the Apulia region and educated by the Jesuits there.
+Paisiello was born in Taranto, in the modern Apulia region, and educated by the Jesuits there.
 He became known for his beautiful singing voice and in 1754 was sent to the Conservatorio di S. Onofrio at Naples, where he studied under Francesco Durante, and eventually became assistant master.
 For the theatre of the Conservatorio, which he left in 1763, he wrote some intermezzi, one of which attracted so much notice that he was invited to write two operas, La Pupilla and Il Mondo al Rovescio, for Bologna, and a third, Il Marchese di Tidipano, for Rome.

 His reputation now firmly established, he settled for some years at Naples, where, despite the popularity of Niccolò Piccinni, Domenico Cimarosa and Pietro Guglielmi, of whose triumphs he was bitterly jealous, he produced a series of highly successful operas, one of which, L'idolo cinese, made a deep impression upon the Neapolitan public.
-The young Mozart and his father met him in Bologna in 1771.
+The young Mozart and his father met him in Naples in 1771.

 In 1772, Paisiello began to write church music and composed a requiem for Gennara di Borbone, of the reigning dynasty.
 In the same year, he married Cecilia Pallini, and the marriage was a happy one.
 In 1776, Paisiello was invited by the empress Catherine the Great of Russia to Saint Petersburg, where he remained for eight years, producing, among other charming works, his masterpiece, Il barbiere di Siviglia, which soon attained a European reputation.
 The fate of this opera marks an epoch in the history of Italian art; for with it the gentle suavity cultivated by the masters of the 18th century died out to make room for the dazzling brilliance of a later period.

-When, in 1816, Gioachino Rossini set another version of the libretto by Cesare Sterbini under the title of Almaviva ossia la inutil precauzione the fans of Paisiello stormed the stage.
+When, in 1816, Gioachino Rossini set another version of the libretto by Cesare Sterbini under the title of Almaviva o sia l'inutile precauzione the fans of Paisiello stormed the stage.
 Rossini's opera, now known as Il barbiere di Siviglia, is now acknowledged as Rossini's greatest work, while Paisiello's opera is only infrequently produced—a strange instance of poetical vengeance since Paisiello himself had many years previously endeavoured to eclipse the fame of Giovanni Battista Pergolesi by resetting the libretto of his famous intermezzo, La serva padrona.

 Paisiello left Russia in 1784, and, after producing Il Re Teodoro at Vienna, entered the service of Ferdinand IV of Naples, where he composed many of his best operas, including Nina and La Molinara.